We use cookies.

 Goals and objectives

 The goal of this project is the study of the impact of metabolic reprogramming of mitochondria on the function of macrophage in the immune response to cancer cells in carcinogenesis, as well as to parasitic infection in translational medicine.
-In relation to this, the following tasks have been set:

 1. To research the role of mitochondria in metabolic reprogramming of macrophage in vivo;